EvanA4/Haggle/README.md

     <img alt="Haggle Architecture" src="Haggle_Architecture.png"/>
 </p>

 ### i.
 Page Routes

-Here are the planned routes for the different pages:
+Here are the planned functionalities for the different routes:

 - `/`
     - nav bar to `/play`, `/rules`, and `/`